gocardless/airflow-looker/README.md

     * `headers`
       * Additional headers to be passed through as a dictionary.
 Optional.
 * `get_look_sql`
-  * Gets a SQL query from a Looker look resource and returns the SQL as a string.
+  * Gets an SQL query from a Looker look resource and returns the SQL as a string.
 Accepts the following arguments:
     * `look_id`
       * Unique identifier for a look resource.
 Required.